Spini11/OctoPrint-Cvprinting/README.md

 ## Setup

 1. Download the plugin's zip file.
-2. Install it via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html):
+2. Install it via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) (right-click or middle-click to open in a new tab):
    - Open the **Plugin Manager** in OctoPrint.
    - Upload the downloaded zip file.
 3. Wait for the installation to complete, then restart OctoPrint.